 Students who choose this concentration take cross-university courses to focus their studies in international relations and build essential skills to take on a variety of leadership roles in the international community.

 Developing an understanding of international policy and global governance can help public servants apply their passion for improving lives to communities around the world.

-Earning an MPA degree prepares students for a career as a public service leader.
-In the international relations concentration area, students will be able to apply core leadership skills to global concepts such as intercultural communication, economic development, international law, and conflict resolution.
+A Master of Public Administration degree prepares students to be leaders.
+In the international relations concentration, students will apply core leadership skills to global concepts such as intercultural communication, economic development, international law, and conflict resolution.

-The skills that students develop in the international relations concentration will prepare them for careers in areas such as:
+The skills that students develop in the international relations concentration will prepare them for careers in the following areas:

-Students who want to pursue an international relations concentration must complete at least 9 credits from the listing of electives below or other elective courses as approved by your Academic Advisor:
+Students who want to pursue an international relations concentration must complete at least nine credits from the list of electives below or other elective courses approved in advance:

-- 9 credits hours approved through MPA@UNC and taken at American University (online)
+Approved through MPA@UNC and taken at American University